10 steps to prepare your company for crisisBy Jason Mudd

 Natural and man-made disasters happen all the time and often without notice.
 No one knows when or if events like the Sept.
 11 terrorist attacks, SARS, anthrax, or a tornado may occur.
 In these times, every business must be prepared.
 Otherwise, you risk the possibility that the media will drag your company through the wringer and allow the public to judge you by scandalous front-page headlines.

 Even if it’s not a scandal, it could result in a devastating event that stops operations for an extended period.
 No one hopes for or expects such tragedies, but you never know.
 Preparation is essential.
 The following steps are great tips for forming a crisis communications plan for your business.

 Use these 10 steps to gain the advantage and proactively prepare for the worst.

-1. Identify your crisis communications team — a small group of senior executives.
+1. Identify and activate your crisis communications team

 2. Identify spokespersons.

 These individuals are the only company officials authorized to speak for the company.